 Has your dog been sprayed by a skunk?
-Even if you have never faced this problem, it's helpful to know how to handle it just in case.
-Your dog could be sprayed by a skunk anywhere from wooded to suburban settings.
+Even if you have never faced this problem, it's helpful to know how to remove skunk spray from your dog's coat, just in case.

 - Protective eye ointment or mineral oil for the dog's eyes

-- Apply a small strip of eye lubricant, such as Puralube, or 1 to 2 drops of mineral oil to your dog's eyes.
-This will help protect the eyes in case any of the solution splashes or drips in.
+Use dry paper towels to dab your dog's coat in the areas where there is skunk spray.
+This will help absorb excess oil on the coat (skunk spray is oily).
+Next, apply a small strip of eye lubricant or 1 to 2 drops of mineral oil to your dog's eyes.
+This will help protect the eyes in case any of the solution splashes or drips in them.

-- In a plastic container, combine 1 quart of hydrogen peroxide, 1/4 cup baking soda, and 1 to 2 teaspoons of liquid soap.
+In a plastic container, combine 1 quart of hydrogen peroxide, 1/4 cup baking soda, and 1 to 2 teaspoons of liquid soap.
 Add lukewarm water if needed for larger dogs.
-Mix ingredients well.
-A chemical reaction then occurs, and the solution will start to fizz.
-Use immediately.
-(Do not store this mixture.)
+Mix the ingredients well.

-- Promptly begin cleansing the affected areas thoroughly, massaging the solution deep into your dog's coat to break up the oils from the skunk spray.
-You may wish to use a sponge or washcloth.
+Promptly begin cleansing the affected areas thoroughly, massaging the solution deep into your dog's coat to break up the oils from the skunk spray.
+You may wish to use a sponge, washcloth, or bath brush/curry comb.
 Avoid getting the solution in your dog's eyes, ears, or mouth (or your own).

-- Allow the solution to remain on your dog for at least five minutes, or longer if the strong odor persists.
-Keep your dog from licking any of this solution!
+Allow the solution to remain on your dog for at least five minutes or until the odor is undetectable.
+Meanwhile, be sure to keep your dog from licking any of this solution!

-- Dry your dog well and give her a treat.
+Dry your dog well and give a treat as a reward!